n8jhj/soon-kyoo/README.md

 ## Usage

 Users must create their own subclass of `soon_kyoo.BaseTask`.
 Subclasses must define a `run()` method, which contains the business logic for the task (what we care about).
-There are no restrictions on input arguments or return values.
+Input arguments to this method are restricted to being JSON serializable.

 ## Example